 West Yorkshire Fire & Rescue Service – Essential Information for Health Care Professionals

-Following local deaths, West Yorkshire Fire & Rescue Service has produced a YouTube Video for healthcare professionals about emollients, which can increase the risk of a fire developing.
+Following a number of local deaths, West Yorkshire Fire & Rescue Service has produced a YouTube Video for healthcare professionals about emollients, which can increase the risk of a fire developing.
 Please watch it and discuss it within your team.